Lake health warnings

 Long-term water testing indicates that potentially toxic cyanobacteria bloom periodically in Mata Kopae/St Anne’s Lagoon.

-There is a permanent health warning advising people (and animals) to avoid contact with water at this lake.
+There is a permanent health warning advising people (and animals) to avoid contact with the water at this lake.

 Fish and shellfish can concentrate toxins and their consumption should be avoided.
 If fish are eaten, remove the gut and liver and wash in clean water.
 No one should drink the water from the lake at any time.
 Boiling the water does not remove the toxin.